Many or all companies we feature compensate us. Compensation and editorial

 Settlement feeUp to 25% of total debt enrolled in the program

-How much can you save?Approximately 50% of debt before debt relief fees and 30% of debt after fees
+How much can you save?Up to 46% of debt before debt relief fees and 25% of debt after fees

-Yes, National Debt Relief is a legitimate company with an A+ Better Business Bureau (BBB) rating and thousands of positive reviews on reputable sites such as Trustpilot.
-In this National Debt Relief review, we’ll explain how National Debt Relief works, who is eligible, what it costs, and the pros and cons.
+National Debt Relief is a reputable company with an A+ Better Business Bureau (BBB) rating and thousands of positive reviews on reputable sites such as Trustpilot.
+In this National Debt Relief review, we’ll explain how it works, which kinds of debts are eligible, what it costs, and the pros and cons.

 National Debt Relief is a for-profit company that helps its customers reduce their debt by negotiating with creditors on their behalf.
-For this process to work, you have to stop making payments on your debt, which will negatively impact your credit score.
+For this process to work, you stop making payments on your debt, which will damage your credit score.
 Creditors might still call you asking for payment, and creditors can still sue you for debt owed during this process.

-Once your accounts are behind from non-payment, National Debt Relief negotiates with your creditors and asks them to settle your debt for less than you owe.
-Each time the company gets a settlement offer from one of your creditors, you’ll get an offer to approve or deny.
-Once you approve it and make a settlement payment, National Debt Relief takes its fee.
+Once your accounts are behind from nonpayment, National Debt Relief negotiates with your creditors and asks them to settle your debt for less than you owe.
+Each time the company gets a settlement offer from one of your creditors, you’ll get an offer from National Debt Relief to approve or deny.

-If you have a significant amount of unsecured debt, like credit card debt or bank loans, you might be eligible to work with National Debt Relief.
+If you have a significant amount of unsecured debt, such as credit card debt or payday loans, you might be eligible to work with National Debt Relief.
 The table below shows the eligibility requirements for consumers, including whether the company is available in your state.

 How much does National Debt Relief cost?

-One of National Debt Relief’s drawbacks is the price of its service.
-Listing a service fee cost of “up to 25%” is vague, and negative customer reviews reflect this sentiment.
-Several reviewers listed a lack of transparency over fees as a primary complaint, explaining that the company was not upfront about how much the fees would be when they signed up.
+Several negative customer reviews list a lack of transparency over fees as a primary concern, explaining that the company was not upfront about how much the fees would be when they signed up.

-Yes, National Debt Relief is a legitimate company with tens of thousands of positive reviews on reputable websites such as Trustpilot, Google, BBB, and Consumer Affairs.
-National Debt Relief has been in business since 2009 and has earned an A+ BBB rating.
+Yes, National Debt Relief is a reputable company with tens of thousands of positive reviews on reputable websites such as Trustpilot, Google, BBB, and Consumer Affairs.
+It has been in business since 2009 and has earned an A+ BBB rating.

 The company’s co-founder, Danny Tilipman, created National Debt Relief after his own personal experience with debt.
 Now, the company has served more than 550,000 customers.